Audition website

-An audition website is a web site that aggregates audition information and delivers this information via the World Wide Web.
-There are hundreds of companies that operate acting, modeling, and dancing audition websites.
-The primary organization of professional screen and theater casting in the United States is the Casting Society of America (CSA).
+An audition website aggregates acting, modeling, and dancing auditions online.
+One of the most significant organizations for professional screen and theater casting in the United States is the Casting Society of America (CSA).

-Originally, only talent agents were able to provide actors, models, dancers, and other performers with audition information.
-Today, both open auditions and private auditions can be found on reliable audition websites.
+Traditionally, only talent agents could schedule auditions for actors, models, dancers, and other performers.
+However, with the advent of audition websites, the availability of public and private auditions has increased.